librelab/gurukul/README.md

 **Gurukul** is the name given to Rishu's Home Education Initiative.

+_Testing out this text entry0 from Github Desktop_
-_Testing out this text entry from Github Desktop_
+_Testing out this text entry1 from Github Desktop_